Welcome to my Mastering Emacs reading guide. Here’s a selection of articles that cover a variety of topics that will make you better at Emacs.

 - Avoiding bad Emacs habits that people keep promulgating

 … and much more.

 Next on the list is my very detailed guide to effective editing and movement in Emacs.
 In it, I explain all but the most esoteric “movement” commands available, out-of-the-box, in Emacs.
-I highly, highly recommend you read this next; if you’re going to go to the effort to learn Emacs, you may as well learn to use it like a pro.
+I highly, highly recommend you read this next.
+One of the hallmark advantages of Emacs is its stellar movement and editing support.
+So if you’re ready slip the surly bonds of arrow key movement and gee up your keyboard skills, you should read this article next.

 Customization is the corner stone of Emacs.
 No other editor – no other editor – has the flexibility and extensibility offered by Emacs.
 Once you’re comfortable using the

-M-x customize GUI in Emacs you’re probably itching to customize Emacs’s keybindings — the one thing you cannot easily do, and persist to your .emacs file, without getting your hands dirty.
-My article on mastering key bindings in Emacs explains, well, everything you’d care to know about binding keys in Emacs.
-I also include handy templates for the most frequent key binding tasks you’ll encounter, so it’s easy to snarf the example code and modify it to suit your needs.
+M-x customize GUI in Emacs you’re probably itching to customize Emacs’s keybindings – the one thing you cannot easily do, and persist to your Emacs init file, without getting your hands dirty.
+My article on Mastering Key Bindings in Emacs explains, well, everything you’d care to know about binding keys in Emacs.
+I also include handy templates for the most frequent key binding tasks you’ll encounter, so it’s easy to copy the example code and modify it to suit your needs.

 Emacs’s built-in Info system is the same as the one that powers Linux’s info manuals, but with one key difference: the Emacs Info browser is miles ahead of the old, crusty commandline viewer.
 If you’re not sure where to find something, you can use apropos with info to full text search all the Info documents.